 Why I chose Pacific Skydiving Honolulu

-There are two companies that compete for skydiving in Oahu – Pacific Skydive Honolulu and Skydive Hawaii.
+There are two companies that compete in Oahu – Pacific Skydive Honolulu and Skydive Hawaii.
 After a lot of research, I chose Pacific Skydive Honolulu.
 Not only did they have a slightly lower price, the lowest jump-level was that bit lower for my ear issue; plus, Pacific Skydive Centre had been used by the film-crew for Keanu’s movie, Point Break.

 Ok, there was a more compelling and practical reason that I booked with Pacific Skydive Honolulu – there were several people at my guesthouse who had recently jumped with them.
 Covered in a post-adrenaline glow, they gave me their honest reviews which were consistently the same: best skydiving company ever!

 No. Contest.
 I booked for the following day.

 Booking tip: book everything in advance and book direct.
 Walk in prices (and even photos with Skydive Hawaii) are much cheaper if you book at least 24 hours ahead online.